joeldodich/zubridge/packages/tauri/README.md

 ## Why Zubridge?

-> tldr: I want to use Zustand-like hooks in my Tauri frontend to interact seamlessly with my Rust backend state.
+> tldr: I want to seamlessly interact with my Rust backend state using Zustand-inspired hooks.

 [Zustand](https://github.com/pmndrs/zustand) provides a simple and effective state management pattern.
 In Tauri applications, managing state consistently between the Rust backend (where the authoritative state often resides) and multiple frontend windows can be complex.